-It can be very frustrating if the fan of your GPU is not spinning and it could be a signal that there is a potential problem with the GPU.
-But, do not panic just yet, the solution may be something quite simple and it fixes the problem.
+It can be very frustrating if the GPU fan is not spinning, and it could be a signal that there is a potential problem with the GPU.
+But, do not panic just yet, the solution may be quite simple, and it fixes the problem.
 In this guide, we will be going through some of the reasons why your GPU fan is not spinning and how you can fix it.

 Related: Best RTX 3080 Graphics cards 2021

 If you don’t have the latest GPU drivers installed on your system, you will need to install them to fix the problem, and your GPU fans might start working.